project-89/argOS/designDocsBackup/design/tool_usage.md

-# Tool Interaction and API Usage in TinySim
+# Tool Interaction and API Usage in ArgOS

-TinySim agents can interact with real-world tools and APIs through a specialized tool interaction system.
+ArgOS agents can interact with real-world tools and APIs through a specialized tool interaction system.
 This system bridges the gap between the agent's cognitive processes and actual tool functionality.

 ## Tool Abstraction Layer